 Although your Pothos can tolerate low-light conditions, they will not be happy in a dark spot for extended periods of time and may even die.

-It does prefer bright, indirect light.
+It prefers bright, indirect light.

-If you notice that the leaves are losing their variegation and their color, you should check how much light your plant is getting.
+If you notice that the leaves are losing their variegation and color, you should check how much light your plant is getting.

 Move it to a brighter spot if possible.